 There was very little evidence of humanitarianism in the ways enslaved people were treated.
 Enslavement was a harsh and cruel experience.
 Up to a third of Africans captured and enslaved died on the Middle Passage.
 Another third died on the plantations within a few months of arriving, because of new tropical diseases.
 Others died from sheer hard work.

 Enslaved people were regarded as the property of their white owners and had no rights.
 The way they were treated was appalling.

 It was a nasty unimaginable way of treating people as goods, with no sense of humanity.

 This involved confinement in the slave factories of the West African coast followed by the horrific and potentially fatal ordeal of the Middle Passage.

-On a slave ship, slaves has to endure appalling conditions in the hold, mistreatment by the crew (beatings and rape) and sickness.
+On a slave ship, enslaved people had to endure appalling conditions in the hold, horrific treatment by the crew (beatings and rape) and sickness.

-Slaves who were judged to be disobedient or difficult could be sent to ‘seasoning camps’.
-As many as half of the slaves sent to these camps died in them.
+Enslaved people who were judged to be disobedient or difficult could be sent to ‘seasoning camps’.
+As many as half of the enslaved people sent to these camps died in them.
 Those who were too weak or sick to be sold were sometimes just left to die.